sylviaploeckinger/CoolingTablesCalculateRate/README.md

 # CoolingTablesCalculateRate
-Stand-alone C program that reads in the CoolingTables from Ploeckinger & Schaye (in prep.), interpolates in 4 dimensions,and returns the total net cooling rate for arbitrary abundance ratios, redshifts, densities and temperatures
+Stand-alone C program that reads in the CoolingTables from Ploeckinger & Schaye (MNRAS, accepted), interpolates in 4 dimensions,and returns the total net cooling rate for arbitrary abundance ratios, redshifts, densities and temperatures